Logo Competition

 Barriers to enter the market must be diminished.

-The Icelandic Competition Authority presented at a press meeting today a report on “Competition in the Nordic Retail Banking”.
-In the report the competition authorities of Iceland, Sweden, Norway, Denmark, Finland, and the Faeroe Islands present recommendations to governments, regulatory authorities and banks outlining how competition in the banking market might be improved, to the benefit of consumers.
+The Icelandic Competition Authority presented at a press conference today a report on “Competition in Nordic Retail Banking”.
+In the report the competition authorities of Iceland, Sweden, Norway, Denmark, Finland and the Faroe Islands present recommendations to governments, regulatory authorities and banks outlining how competition in the banking market could be improved for the benefit of consumers.
 The proposals include the following:

 • Payment systems should have transparent, non-discriminatory rules.
 New, small and foreign enterprises must be given access to payment systems on the same terms as those who already belong to them.
 For this to work, regulatory reform may be necessary.

-• Create clear, unambiguous roles for owners and customers of the payments systems.
+• Create clear, unambiguous roles for the owners and customers of the payment systems.
 Today, the largest owners of the payment systems are also their largest customers.
 New and clearer rules may be needed if conflicts of interest are to be avoided.

 • Customers must have the opportunity to compare what different banks are offering.
-Government agencies and consumer organisations have an important part to play in this respect, e.g. by providing information via the Internet.
+Government agencies and consumer organisations have an important role to play in this respect, for example by providing information via the Internet.

 • Make it easier for private individuals and small businesses to switch banks.